riikacharya-code/TuringMachineSimulator/README.md

 Because a turing machine requires an infinitely long tape, it is impossible to create one.
 However, it is possible to simulate one with a finitely long tape, or by using a computer with a very large amount of memory.

 This program is a turing machine simulator.
 It is to be run on the command line with an encoding of a turing machine, and a string.
 It displays all the steps of the turing machine, and if the turing machine accepts and rejects the string.

+One of the turing machines this is being demonstrated on is the turing machine that accepts all strings of the form 0^n1^n.